 If you need to use treats, use them to train your dog as opposed to just giving them as snacks.
 Commercially made treats are not good for your dog’s health.
 They are often packed with carbohydrates, which can affect blood sugar levels and cause obesity.

-In summary, it is best to buy natural dog food.
+In summary, it is best to buy natural food.
 Although your cockapoo can eat other food groups, it is best being kept on a diet consisting of meat.
-Whether you buy wet kibble or dry kibble, always get the brand with the most meat, and look out for the complete and balanced label.
+Whether you buy wet or dry dog food, always get the brand with the most meat, and look out for the complete and balanced label.
 Do not give your cockapoo too many treats, let them have plenty of fresh air and exercise, and it will be healthy and happy.

 All About Dog Food is an awesome one-stop-shop resource website that gives you all the information you need to find the right food and treats for your own dog.
 You can find out everything from the type of food you should consider to the amount and frequency you should be feeding them.

 The site operates as a fully independent and all the information it shares and the tools you can use are available for free.
 As well as the comprehensive food comparison page, it also features the first ever interactive directories for food and treats in the world.
 If that wasn’t enough, there is also feeding guides, FAQ and an excellent food focused forum.

 At Cockapoo HQ, we would rather recommend this amazing resource, which gives you the opportunity to make a completely informed decision about which food is right for your furry friend.